radiodee1/games-llm/src/games/README.md

 Several runs are omitted here.
 I added the capability for the user to set the `top_p` and the `temperature`.
 I've tried these with the OpenAI model.
 Some, but not all of my results are kept here.

 Epic runs using `top_p` set to 0.1 and 0.01 respectively.
-The `Number of Images` is set to '1'.
+The `Number of Images` is set to '1', so the model relies on the arrows entirely to determine the direction of the ball.
 The `temperature` is not modified in these two runs.

 | Date | Time | Winner | Model | Serves | Sudden Death | Steps | Elapsed Time  | Threshold | Right Bounces |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|